New Valparaiso, Indiana Office Now Open!

 ABC Powder Extinguishers

 ABC powder fire extinguishers work best on Class A, Class B, and Class C fires.
-Avoid using one of these extinguishers if you work in an office or small building as inhalation of the powder can be dangerous.
+Avoid using one of these extinguishers if you work in an office or small building, as inhalation of the powder can be dangerous.

 Class D Extinguishers

 These are the only extinguishers rated for combustible metals.
-Usually filled with sodium chloride powder, this extinguisher works because the “heat of the fire causes the dry powder to cake and form an exterior crust.
+Usually filled with Sodium Chloride powder, this extinguisher works because the “heat of the fire causes the dry powder to cake and form an exterior crust.
 This crust excludes air and results in extinguishment.”

 Wet Chemical (Class K) Extinguishers